scripting/feedland/database/worknotes.md

+#### 6/2/25; 11:54:16 AM by DW -- v0.8.0

+We incorrectly assumed that incoming feed records will have image attributes laid out like this:

+* theFeed = {imageUrl, imageTitle, imageLink, imageWidth, imageHeight, imageDescription};

+But that isn't the way it works.
+Instead what comes in is this:

+* theFeed = {image: {url, title, link, width, height, description}}

+We do the conversion in setupNewFeedRec.

 #### 5/31/25; 2:18:18 PM by DW

 New config option, legalTags, configures what HTML you allow to pass from a feed into the database.
 The default is to let through <p> and <br>.